Adafruit

 Description:

-This sensor is easy to use with any I2C-enabled microcontroller.
-It's 5-volt compatible, so you can use it with either 3.3V or 5V logic without risk of damage.
-It features a built-in 3.3V ultra-low-dropout regulator, allowing it to be powered from 3.3V to 5.0V.
-However, if you can supply it with 5.0V, that's ideal, as the VIN voltage powers the IR LED, and the higher the voltage, the better.
+This sensor is easy to use with any I2C-capable microcontroller.
+It's 5-volt compliant, so you can use it with 3.3V or 5V logic without risk of damage.
+It incorporates a 3.3V ultra-low dropout voltage regulator, which allows it to be powered with voltages from 3.3 to 5.0V.
+However, if you can supply it with 5.0V, it's ideal, as the VIN voltage powers the IR LED, and the higher the voltage, the better.
 The more you use it, the more powerful it will be.

 Technical details:

-- VCNL4010 Data Sheet / Application Note / Product Sheet
+- VCNL4010 Datasheet / Application Note / Product Sheet

 - EagleCAD PCB files on GitHub

-- Fritzing Library
+- Fritzing library

-- This board/chip uses the 7-bit I2C address 0x13
+- This board/chip uses I2C 7-bit address 0x13

 Datasheets for the VCNL4000 version of this board: